VISIONARY IMAGES > VISUAL CULTURE + SOCIAL CHANGE

 At Visionary Images (VI) artists collaborate with young people to develop, produce and exhibit public art.
 We offer opportunities for the creative and personal development of young people from all walks of life, many of whom have experienced hardship.
 We aim to exhibit to the broadest possible audience to raise community awareness of the social issues that affect us all.
 VI exhibits artworks in highly visible, often unusual public spaces, taking art into the streets and every day life.

 If you would like to become involved in Visionary Images’ work, please contact us.

-The children who live on and around the Richmond housing estate have worked very hard to create a new artwork the “Walking Child” that will also be produced as a neon.
+Children who live on and around the Richmond housing estate have created the concept design for a new artwork the “Walking Child” that will also be produced as a neon.
 We are currently working with our partners to secure the funding for this ambitious new work that will become an iconic landmark on Melbourne’s skyline.
 If you’d like to help make this artwork a reality please get in touch.

 The pilot initiative XSite has been developed with our partners in Yarra and is the result of changing needs within our community.
 Responding to the increasing need for programing targeting younger children experiencing difficulties, we have expanded our mission to include middle-year children aged 8 – 14.

 At XSite children are working with artists to create and exhibit public art in their neighbourhood.
 With Visionary Images children are learning new skills, and are visibly bringing their ideas and experiences into the open.
 Through positively communicating with as many people as possible they are building understanding, changing perceptions and breaking cycles of disadvantage.